hanswors1-ui/perfume_inventory.io/README.md

 ## 💡 Tips

-1. **Autocomplete Feature**: Start typing brand or perfume names - the system suggests from 40+ popular brands, 200+ popular perfumes (including flankers and variations), and your own inventory.
+1. **Autocomplete Feature**: Start typing brand or perfume names - the system suggests from 40+ popular brands, 350+ popular perfumes (including all flankers and variations), and your own inventory.
 Use arrow keys to navigate, Enter to select
 2. **Batch Code Verification**: Click "🔍 Verify" to copy the batch code and choose from multiple verification sites (CheckCosmetic.net recommended for ad-free experience)
 3. **Wishlist Tracking**: Use "Want to Get" for perfumes you plan to buy and "Want to Try" for samples or testing
 3. **Consistent Data Entry**: Use autocomplete to ensure brand and perfume names are spelled consistently